edigitalresearch/ansible-role-phpfpm/README.md

-# Ansible Role for YUM Repos
+# Ansible Role for PHP-FPM Repos

-An Ansible Role for configuring PHPFPM
+An Ansible Role for configuring PHP-FPM

 ## Variables